rkayakr/sBITX-log2adi/README.md

  C program to query sBITX log db and export data in an ADIF format file for use in another logger, upload to LOTW ... promts user for start and end QSO IDs to process

+ the program expects to find the log db in /home/pi/sbitx/data

  written by Bob Benedict, KD8CGH, November 2023

  released under creative commons license BY